xebia-os/spring-boot-react-maven-starter/README.md

 spring-boot-react-multi-module-maven-starter
 -----

-This is a multi-module Spring Boot React starter app with good defaults.
+This is a multi-module Spring Boot React Apache Maven starter app with good defaults.
 The react app is built using [create-react-app](https://github.com/facebookincubator/create-react-app).

+This project provides productive setup for building Spring Boot React applications.
+The application is divided into two Maven modules:

+1. `backend`: This contains Java code of the application.
+2. `frontend`: This contains all react JavaScript code of the application.

 ## Features